-Given the potential immersion of XR experiences and breadth of sensitive information available to XR hardware, informed consent is especially important.
+Given the potential immersion of XR experiences and the breadth of sensitive information available to XR hardware, informed consent is especially important.
 This concept includes ensuring age-appropriate design and awareness for parents to increase child safety.
 The framework guides what, why, when, how, and where to INFORM via Context, Choice, Control, Child Safety.

 The framework emphasizes PREVENTION, not protection, including content moderation, proactive actions to preserve privacy, differential privacy, decentralization, anonymization, etc.

-The release of the XRSI Privacy Framework version 1.0 is only the beginning of XRSI’s commitment to building a global privacy framework for XR.
+The release of the XRSI Privacy and Safety Framework version 1.0 is only the beginning of XRSI’s commitment to building a global privacy framework for XR.
 XRSI has assembled a committee of experts from a variety of disciplines to begin the process of accepting and reviewing additional submissions to expand on the controls introduced by the framework.

 Anyone can make a submission as long as they follow the guidelines and use the provided submission portal.
 Over the next three months, XRSI and the Expert Evaluation Committee will accept and review submissions and award the authors of any submission adopted into the framework with a $100.00 USD prize.